janekfleper/typst-fancy-units/docs/manual.typ

 = Configuration <configuration>

-The settings to configure the output format of the numbers and the units are kept in a state and will be used as the default.
+The settings to configure the transformations and formatting of the numbers and units are kept in a state and will be used as the default.
-This state should be set at the beginning of the document to configure the global format.
+The (global) configuration should be done at the beginning of the document to set up the state for the entire document.
-The format can always be changed for individual numbers and units by using the respective function arguments that will take precedence over the state.
+The transformation and formatting can always be changed for individual numbers and units by using the respective function arguments that will take precedence over the state.
+Using the configuration always requires context to access the state.

-#let func-fancy-units-configure = (
+#let func-configure = (
-  name: "fancy-units-configure",
+  name: "configure",
-  description: "Parse, interpret and format a number\n\n",
+  description: "Configure the transforming and formatting of numbers and units\n\n",
   args: (
     decimal-separator: (
       description: [
         The symbol to separate the integer part from the decimal part.

         This only affects the output.
 The input must always use the decimal point `"."` as separator.

-        If the separator is set to `auto`, the appropriate symbol based on the text language will be used.#footnote[According to #link("https://en.wikipedia.org/wiki/Decimal_separator#Conventions_worldwide")]
-      ],
-      types: ("auto", "string", "content"),
-      default: "auto",
-    ),
-    uncertainty-mode: (
-      description: [
-        The output format for the (symmetric) uncertainties.

-        See the parameter of `num()` in @num-parameters for the details.
-      ],
-      types: ("string",),
-      default: "\"plus-minus\"",
-    ),
-    unit-separator: (
-      description: [
-        The separator between units.

-        See the parameter of `unit()` in @unit-parameters for the details.
-      ],
-      types: ("content",),
-      default: "h(0.2em)",
-    ),
-    per-mode: (
-      description: [
-        The output format for units with negative exponents.

-        See the parameter of `unit()` in @unit-parameters for the details.
-      ],
-      types: ("string",),
-      default: "\"power\"",
-    ),
-    quantity-separator: (
-      description: [
-        The separator between the number and the unit.

-        See the parameter of `qty()` in @qty-parameters for the details.
-      ],
-      types: ("content",),
-      default: "h(0.2em)",
-    ),
-  ),
-  return-types: none,
-)
-#my-tidy.show-function(func-fancy-units-configure, my-tidy.style-args)

 = Numbers <numbers>